-- Network Support Services procured by TNSPs via contracts with third parties (network support agreements (NSAs)); e.g. generators or load agreeing to be constrained on (or off) in specified circumstances; - Network Control Ancillary Services (NCAS) procured by NEMMCO via contracts with Market Participants (not TNSPs) as either reactive power ancillary service (RPAS) in the form of voltage control, or network loading control ancillary service (NLCAS) e.g. rapid generator unit loading or load tripping.
+§ Network Control Ancillary Services (NCAS) - procured by NEMMCO via contracts with Market Participants (not TNSPs) as either reactive power ancillary service (RPAS) in the form of voltage control, or network loading control ancillary service (NLCAS) e.g. rapid generator unit loading or load tripping.

 In addition, TNSPs can substitute for NCAS procured by NEMMCO through investments in capacitor banks or static var compensators to manage reactive power.
-Appendix I of the draft report provides a comprehensive overview of the historical development of NSCS.
+Appendix I of the Congestion Management Review draft report provides a comprehensive overview of the historical development of NSCS.

 5.3.
-Are there impediments to demand side participation in network support and control service provision?
+Potential impediments to DSP in the provision of network support and control services

-In its draft report the Commission identified that there may be a bias against DSP in NSCS because of its regulatory treatment for the purposes of revenue control.57 The implications are that there would also be a bias against demand side participation as a substitute for network investments to manage the security and reliability of the network.
+In its draft report the Commission identified that there may be a bias against DSP in NSCS because of its regulatory treatment for the purposes of revenue control.77 The implications are that there would also be a bias against demand side participation as a substitute for network investments to manage the security and reliability of the network.

 In principle however, we believe that there is unlikely to be a practical or material bias against NSCS compared with network solutions resulting from its treatment in the regulatory framework.
-Any biases in the regulatory framework between costs allocated to operating expenditure compared with capital expenditure are not unique to NSCS or investments in non-network solutions.
+Any biases in the regulatory framework between costs allocated to operating expenditure compared with capital expenditure are not unique to NSCS or to investments in non-network solutions.
 There is always a risk that, providing the regulatory WACC is set at a cautiously high level, there will be incentives to maximise capital expenditure over operating expenditure due to the scope to earn a return on the risks incurred.